SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 Expected Conditions
 +++++++++++++++++++
 There are some common conditions that are frequently encountered when automating web browsers.
 Listed below are a few examples for the usage of such conditions.
-The Java, C#, and Python bindings include convienence methods so you don't have to code an ExpectedCondition class yourself or create your own utility package for them.
+The Java, C#, and Python bindings include convenience methods so you don't have to code an ExpectedCondition class yourself or create your own utility package for them.

 * Element is Clickable - it is Displayed and Enabled.